 - For Protection- Putting things in writing is a form of protection for you and all parties involved.
 That is why companies have contracts in place.

-Once of the biggest mistakes that I made when going into business for myself was bringing on a business partner without a binding contract.
+One of the biggest mistakes I made when going into business for myself was bringing on a business partner without a binding contract.
 This later came back to bite me where it hurt the most.
 That was both a hurting and costly experience.
-So remember, no matter if it's a friend, family member or stranger, for everything that you do, "Put It In Writing."
+So remember, no matter if it's a friend, family member or stranger, for everything you do, "Put It In Writing."